johnvenkiah/CI_MS2_John_Venkiah/README.md

 1. Easily navigate the websites pages via the menu or links provided
 3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens
 4. Get responses and confirmation from the website by my interactions with it
-16. Display a menu in a navigation bar or popout menu at the top of the page
+15. Display a menu in a navigation bar or popout menu at the top of the page
-121. Have a website that contains validated HTML, CSS and JavaScript

 ___
 #### Feature 2: The Home Page